 The idea is to keep reminding your team what they are working so hard for.

-Set big goals, small goals, medium ones even.
+Set big goals, small goals, and medium ones even.
 Always make sure to provide your co-workers with a goal to aim at.

 Because those smaller ones are good practice and they’ll prepare you for the medium ones, which, after completion, lead to big success.

-Work from home best practices for freelancers
+Work-from-home best practices for freelancers

 As a self-made entrepreneur and a freelancer, you may feel a bit flabbergasted by how many things you need to do all by yourself to sort things out.